 Feel like you have the flu?
-Get help at home through a Virtual Visit
+Get help at home through a Virtual Urgent Care visit.

 - If you suddenly have a fever, chills and cold symptoms, you might have the flu, also known as Influenza and not to be confused with a stomach virus.

-- If you want to skip the trip to your doctor’s office and need some medical help from home, consider a Virtual Visit.
+- If you want to skip the trip to your doctor’s office and need some medical help from home, consider a Virtual Urgent Care visit.

 - Learn more about getting care at home for the flu.

-- Learn more about how to do a Virtual Visit.
+- Learn more about how to do Virtual Urgent Care.

-- Remember that anyone in Colorado can do a Virtual Visit.
+- Remember that anyone in Colorado can make a Virtual Urgent Care visit.

 - You don’t need to be a UCHealth patient.
 And you don’t need insurance.
 You can pay a flat fee instead.